JayDub21/Vizz/README.md

-# Vizz
+# Vizz NodeJS BackEnd

-## A Template for Express App with Jest Testing & Middleware
+## Built using Express with Jest Testing & Middleware

 ### Basic Mongoose Models with salted bcrypt password in User model.